-Opening an IRA is a great way to save for retirement because it gives you the opportunity to make tax advantaged contributions which may produce larger gains than investing in an account without similar tax advantages (where are the best Roth IRA rates?).
+Opening an IRA is a great way to save for retirement.
+It allows you to make tax-advantaged contributions that may produce larger gains than investing in an account without similar tax advantages (where are the best Roth IRA rates?).

 Comparing Traditional and Roth IRAs